Friday, December 22, 2006

 Computer Vision - An Introduction

-where image data is being fed into a system as an alternative to text based input for controlling the behaviour of a system.
+Computer vision is by some seen as a subfield of artificial intelligence where image data is being fed into a system as an alternative to text based input for controlling the behaviour of a system.
 Some of the learning methods which are used in computer vision are based on learning techniques developed within artificial intelligence.

 Since a camera can be seen as a light sensor, there are various methods in computer vision based on correspondences between a physical phenomenon related to light and images of that phenomenon.
 For example, it is possible to extract information about motion in fluids and about waves by analyzing images of these phenomena.
 Also, a subfield within computer vision deals with the physical process which given a scene of objects, light sources, and camera lenses forms the image in a camera.
 Consequently, computer vision can also be seen as an extension of physics.

-, specifically the study of the biological vision system.
+A third field which plays an important role is neurobiology, specifically the study of the biological vision system.
 Over the last century, there has been an extensive study of eyes, neurons, and the brain structures devoted to processing of visual stimuli in both humans and various animals.
 This has led to a coarse, yet complicated, description of how "real" vision systems operate in order to solve certain vision related tasks.
 These results have led to a subfield within computer vision where artificial systems are designed to mimic the processing and behaviour of biological systems, at different levels of complexity.
 Also, some of the learning-based methods developed within computer vision have their background in biology.

-.
+Yet another field related to computer vision is signal processing.
 Many existing methods for processing of one-variable signals, typically temporal signals, can be extended in a natural way to processing of two-variable signals or multi-variable signals in computer vision.
 However, because of the specific nature of images there are many methods developed within computer vision which have no counterpart in the processing of one-variable signals.
 A distinct character of these methods is the fact that they are non-linear which, together with the multi-dimensionality of the signal, defines a subfield in signal processing as a part of computer vision.

-.
+Beside the above mentioned views on computer vision, many of the related research topics can also be studied from a purely mathematical point of view.
+For example, many methods in computer vision are based on statistics, optimization or geometry.
 Finally, a significant part of the field is devoted to the implementation aspect of computer vision; how existing methods can be realized in various combinations of software and hardware, or how these methods can be modified in order to gain processing speed without losing too much performance.

-are related fields.
+Computer vision and (digital) image processing are related fields.
 The distinction between the two is not very clear, e.g., computer vision uses many methods which traditionally belong to image processing.
 One formal distinction would be to say that image processing deals with transforming images, producing one image from another, or with producing low-level information about an image, such as edges or lines.
 Neither of these tasks provide, or require, an interpretation about what the image contains in terms of objects or events.
 Computer vision, on the other hand, uses models and assumptions about the real world depicted in the images to extract information which, e.g., can be used to control actions on objects in a scene.
 In more advanced systems, these models can be learned rather than programmed.

 Wednesday, March 08, 2006